headaches and MCAS

 The next place I look for the cause of a headache is hormonal changes.
 Hormonal changes are implicated in headaches in normal people, and having MCAS adds another layer of complexity to the situation.
 Mast cells are highly reactive to hormonal changes because

 In addition, many people who have MCAS also have estrogen dominance.
 Estrogen dominance is an imbalance in the ratio of estrogen to progesterone.
-To put it in simple terms, when you have proportionally more estrogen than progesterone then you have estrogen dominance.
+To put it in simple terms, when you have proportionally more estrogen than progesterone, then you have estrogen dominance.
 If you notice that your MCAS symptoms worsen at certain parts of your menstrual cycle, you might have estrogen dominance because estrogen triggers mast cell activation.
 One way to determine if you do have estrogen dominance is testing.
-There are several methods of testing, each with its pros and cons.
+There are several testing methods, each with its pros and cons.
 According to Mast Cell 360, the most accurate testing is Dutch hormone testing.

 Headache remedies